 Elizabeth Barragato, LMHC

-Elizabeth Barragato is a Licensed Mental Health Counselor, and has been in private practice for twelve years.
+Elizabeth Barragato is a Licensed Mental Health Counselor, and has been in private practice for over 16 years.
 She focuses on depth oriented therapy drawing on her relational dynamic, and humanistic background.
 Liz believes that an honest, healthy therapeutic relationship can be the springboard from which many life issues can be addressed and healed.
-Liz serves as a steering committee member of the New England Center for Existential Therapy.
+Liz serves as a steering committee member of the New England Center for Existential Therapy, and is on the Adjunct Faculty at the Graduate School of Arts and Social Sciences at Lesley University.
 She received her Masters from Lesley University and trained in community mental health, as well as College Counseling settings.

 Daniel Simone, LMHC

-Daniel Simone is a Licensed Mental Health Counselor.
+Daniel Simone is a Licensed Mental Health Counselor, and has worked in private practice for over 14 years.
 His humanistic and existential approach enables him to connect well with his clients.
-In his counseling work at Crooked Tree Counseling he provides psychotherapy for adolescents, adults, couples and families.
-He also offers consultation and supervision to new therapists.
+In his work at Crooked Tree Counseling he is currently focused on supervision and consultation with therapists and school counselors.
 Dan works as a school adjustment counselor at Concord-Carlisle High School in Concord, MA.
-Additionally, he has been an adjunct graduate school instructor for over 10 years.
-He teaches at Lesley University, and at Cambridge College.
+Additionally, he is an adjunct faculty member in the Graduate School of Arts and Social Sciences at Lesley University.

 Susan Lincoln, LICSW